 - I would have missed the look of wonder on my guests faces as they looked at the paper flowers I crafted (they did not obsess over wedding blogs and though the flowers were delightful)

-- I would have missed honoring my late grandmother as I used her cake pans for my DIY wedding cake (my eyes are tearing up at this very moment thinking about it.
+- I would have missed honoring my grandmother, who died when I was young and who always made the most amazing and elaborate birthday cakes.
+I used her cake pans for my DIY wedding cake (my eyes are tearing up at this very moment thinking about it.
 It was such a special thing for me to do.)

 - I would have missed thinking about my guests, how to honor them, how to please them and even how to titillate them with the details– all of which I hand-picked for all of our enjoyment.